 That’s not necessarily true.

-Matthew 25:46 may well be read as follows: “And the unrighteous will go to just chastisement, but the righteous into God’s life.”
+Matthew 25:46 may well be read as follows: “The unrighteous will face just chastisement, but the righteous will enjoy God’s life.”

-In The Inescapable Love of God, Thomas Talbott explained,
+In The Inescapable Love of God, Thomas Talbott explains,

 “The Gospel writers thought in terms of two ages, the present age and the age to come, and they associated the age to come with God Himself; it was an age in which God’s presence would be fully manifested, His purposes fully realized, and His redemptive work eventually completed.
 They therefore came to employ the term [aionios] as an eschatological term, one that functioned as a handy reference to the realities of the age to come.”